 How Do Socially Responsible Investing Funds Work?

-This means that fund managers will carry out a meticulous ESG screening process before investing in stocks and other securities, and continue to monitor ESG disclosures just like financial returns are tracked.
+This means that fund managers will carry out a meticulous ESG screening process before investing in stocks and other securities and continue to monitor ESG strategies and disclosures just like financial returns are tracked.

-In addition, many socially responsible mutual funds take an active part in shareholder activism by attending shareholder meetings and exercising voting rights, in order to further affect social and environmental change by encouraging companies to uphold even higher corporate citizenship standards.
+In addition, many socially responsible mutual funds take an active part in shareholder activism by attending shareholder meetings and exercising voting rights in investment management to further affect social and environmental change by encouraging companies to uphold even higher corporate citizenship standards.

 Some mutual funds that would fall under the “socially responsible” heading are primarily sustainable mutual funds that emphasize corporate environmental awareness, for instance, while others prioritize ethical labor practices or transparency in corporate governance.